Things New and Old

 'Rambutans in my garden.'

-Man insists, 'By faith alone.'
+The man insists, 'By faith alone.'

-Scriptures declares, 'Not By Faith Alone.'
+Scriptures declare, 'Not By Faith Alone.'

 Consider this biblical statement in James 2:24,